Duncans007/imusystem/README.md

 Putting on the System:

-1. There are 7x k-ceptors (sensors), 7x cables, 1x hub, 1x Raspberry Pi, 1x battery.
+1. There are 8x k-ceptors (sensors), 8x cables, 1x hub, 1x Raspberry Pi, 1x battery.
-    There is 1x extra optional k-ceptor that can be enabled in userinput.py by toggling sensor8 to True.
+    All k-ceptors can be toggled on/off in the userinput.py configuration file.
+    !!!
+Be aware that turning certain sensors off (e.g. shank) may cause some detections to fail.
 2. Hub, Pi, Battery attach to back brace with velcro.
 3. Sensors each have designated locations.
 All information is on label.